Matthew-Lund/ECE-556-RaspberryPi-Emotion-Recog/README.md

 | No Model (Just Display Window)| 330MB        | 5%        | 3.24 Watts        | N/A            |
 | Quant + Pruned                | 430MB        | 32%       | 4.37 Watts        | 110ms          |
 | Full Model                    | 470MB        | 37%       | 5.51 Watts        | 130ms          |

+Power consumption was calculated using the power_monitor.py script.
+It reads the Raspberry Pi PMIC Voltage and Current.
+This reports all of the core voltages and currents in addition to IO such as the ADC.
+The power was computed with voltage and current then summed for each component.
+Sampling was done every 0.1 seconds over a 10 second span and the average power consumption was computed for this period.
+Additionally, plots below show power consumption over time, demonstrating power spikes during model inferencing.

 Full Model Power Consumption: